 Historical highlights: Guests can spend the night in suite 2549, the very suite where Muhammad Ali stayed in a New Yorker Hotel Suite on the 25th floor after the legendary ‘Fight of the Century’ with Smokin' Joe Frazier in 1971.
 The Brooklyn Dodgers had their headquarters here for the 1941 World Series, John F. Kennedy stayed here when he was running for the presidency, and baseball legend Joe DiMaggio lived here when the Yankees were in town.
 Hillary Clinton used The New Yorker Hotel's ballroom as her campaign headquarters on Super Tuesday in 2008.

-More information and to book: Wyndham New Yorker.
+More information and to book: The New Worker, A Wyndham Hotel.

 Where: 768 Fifth Avenue at Central Park South.